Related

 Committee on Government Procurement

-• consider issues regarding government procurement
+• Considering issues relating to government procurement

 Back to top